SaaS Lead Generation in 2021 – Complete Guide

 SEO, SEO, SEO…

-For some of you reading this, the following may sound painfully obvious, but some startup B2Bs may not be aware of the tantamount significance of search engine optimization (SEO).
+For some of you reading this, the following may sound painfully obvious.
+But some startup B2Bs may not be aware of the tantamount significance of search engine optimization (SEO).
 The keywords you use are directly linked to how many qualified leads you will generate.
 This may seem like a no brainer, but for companies that have a lot on their plate, SEO can often become forgotten or taken for granted.

-Use Google’s Keyword Tool to research and determine which keywords are the most useful for your individual SaaS company.
+Use Google’s Keyword Tool to research and determine which keywords are the most useful for your individual SaaS product.
 87% of B2B marketing executives believe that online content of a business is a major factor in their purchasing decisions.
 Having a robust keyword catalog allows for greater SEO and more leads.

 A useful trick is combining keyword (or more appropriately, keyphrase) variety and repetition.
 For example, if you are in the business of music marketing, you want to reinforce your business, while also varying the keywords to include whatever your leads could be performing a search for.
 Choose phrases not just as generic as music marketing, but akin to music marketing best, music marketing agency, music marketing firm, global music marketing, music marketing reviews, music marketing comparison, etc.